The Muppet Christmas Carol: "When Love Is Gone"

 "When Love Is Gone" is a song sung by the character Belle (portrayed by Meredith Braun) as she laments that Scrooge's love of money has replaced his love of her.
+American country singer Martina McBride reprises the song for the film's end credits.
 The song itself was cut from the original 1992 American theatrical edition of the film by Jeffrey Katzenberg, the then-chairman of Walt Disney Studios, who argued that the song would not appeal to young viewers.
 Instead, the song was played during the film's end credits scene.
 Brian Henson objected to this decision as the concluding song, "When Love Is Found", was a direct counterpoint to it.